 As cruise lines look to amp up their revenue, it’s likely that cruise lines will require every passenger to purchase travel insurance.
 You can bet that cruise lines will promote their own travel insurance, too.

 Lately, I’ve read about how cruise lines are devising better ways to stagger embarkation times.
 The point is so people aren’t clustered and queued inside the terminal while waiting for their turn at the embarkation desk.
+But what about anxious and excited passengers that arrive before their stated arrival time?

 While wristbands and various gadgets will give us access to our rooms and track our movement on the ship, it won’t be until every cruise line and every ship can implement our mobile devices as a one-off way to avoid paper, passport and credit card exchanges at check-in counters.